 Have you ever thought about painting that clumsy and dark brick fireplace in your sitting room?
 I had been considering it for a long time before I dared to try.
 I used to think that it was a rather time-consuming and challenging occupation.
 In fact, it is not.
-Here, after I did everything successfully, I am going to tell you how to paint fireplace surfaces made of brick without much effort.
+Here, after I did everything successfully, I am going to tell you how to paint a brick fireplace.

 Clean Your Brick Before Painting